VIC 2026 is open for abstract submission from 1 March 2026!

 Repositioning English: From Foreign to Second Language

 English language education in Vietnam has long followed an EFL model, positioned primarily as a classroom subject rather than a language embedded in social life.
-As Vietnam accelerates its integration into the global economy, this model is no longer sufficient for the linguistic demands of international trade, higher education, digital innovation, and knowledge production.
-Responding to these shifts, the Vietnamese government has launched an ambitious national plan (2025–2035) to reposition English as a second language in schools, signalling an intention to use linguistic capacity as a driver of economic growth and global competitiveness.
-This aspiration echoes experiences in countries such as Singapore, Rwanda, and the Philippines, where English has been strategically enhanced to support participation in global markets, attract foreign investment, and enable access to scientific and technological advancement.
-As Vietnam pursues a similar trajectory in a rapidly evolving technological era, the integration of emerging digital and AI-driven tools is expected to accelerate the process, enabling faster, broader, and more equitable English exposure across regions and socioeconomic groups.
+As Vietnam accelerates its integration into the global economy, this model is increasingly misaligned with the linguistic demands of international trade, higher education, digital innovation, and knowledge production.
+In response, the Vietnamese government has launched an ambitious national plan (2025–2035) to reposition English as a second language in schools, signaling an intention to harness linguistic capacity as a driver of economic growth and global competitiveness.
+While similar policy trajectories can be observed in countries such as Singapore, Rwanda, and the Philippines, where English has been strategically enhanced to support global market participation and knowledge access, Vietnam’s pathway is shaped by distinct historical, sociolinguistic, and developmental conditions.
+Unlike contexts where English has long functioned as a postcolonial, administrative, or societal language, Vietnam’s transition occurs later, within a multilingual but largely Vietnamese-dominant environment, and under different institutional, demographic, and ideological constraints.
+Consequently, the temporal pace, implementation logic, and societal implications of repositioning English in Vietnam are unlikely to mirror those of earlier adopters.

 Starts